AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ### Challenge
 - The goal of this level is to make the balance of the contract greater than zero.
 ### Purpose
-To account different ways a contract balance can be manipulated.
+To account for different ways a contract balance can be manipulated.
 ### Contract
 ```
 // SPDX-License-Identifier: MIT